 1 | AGameModeBase* OurGameMode=UGameplayStatics::GetGameMode(this); |

 Note: After switching levels, objects created in the original level will be destroyed.
-To solve this, use the GameMode’s GetSeamlessTravelActorList
+To retain specified Actors during level switch, use the GameMode’s GetSeamlessTravelActorList

 .